ItsMeJoji/itsmejoji.github.io/shiny-pokemon-bingo-card-generator.md

 3. Click the "Generate" button to create a new bingo card.
 4. Print or save your bingo card and enjoy!

-## Contributing

-We welcome contributions!
-If you have any ideas or improvements, feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/itsmejoji/ShinyPokemonBingoGenerator).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/itsmejoji/ShinyPokemonBingoGenerator/blob/main/LICENSE) file for details.